mbauer575/osuc-emd-data/README.md

 6. On second startup you may have issues with duplicate data

 To run:
-- First run: python3 Raw_Data.py True
+- First run use command: 'python3 Raw_Data.py True'
-- After setup: python3 Raw_Data.py
+- After first run use command: 'python3 Raw_Data.py'